delta-incubator/delta-sharing-rs/README.md

 1. [Riverbank](https://github.com/delta-incubator/riverbank)

- This project motivated and helped me a lot to start this project.
+ This project was primarily started as a *kotosiro-sharing* project and was highly motivated by the *riverbank* project.
+If the preceding *riverbank* project had not existed, the road of development would have been much harder.

 2. [delta-rs](https://github.com/delta-io/delta-rs)